-Most homes and businesses here in the Greater Piedmont Triad region of North Carolina have long utilized copper cables for telecommunication purposes such as connecting to the internet, whether through a coaxial cable (coax cable) or an ethernet cord.
-However, an increasing number of homeowners and corporations are opting to replace their copper wire cables with fiberoptic cabling, according to the computer networking publication CNET
+Most homes and businesses here in the Greater Piedmont Triad region of North Carolina have long utilized copper cabling for telecommunication purposes.
+However, an increasing number of homeowners and corporations are opting to replace their copper wire cables with fiber optic cabling, according to the computer networking publication CNET.

 What Is Fiberoptic Cabling?

-Fiber cable is the newest version of data network cabling, which an increasing number of consumers are using to transmit an internet signal.
+Fiberoptic cabling is the newest version of structured data network cabling, which an increasing number of consumers are using to transmit an internet signal.
 Fiber cabling is quickly replacing the low-voltage copper wire.

-Why Are Piedmont Triad Consumers Increasingly Switching to Fiberoptic Cabling?
+Why Are Greensboro, NC Consumers Increasingly Switching to Fiberoptic Cabling?

-The reasons why High Point, NC businesses from around the Piedmont Triad are increasingly reaching out to a fiberoptic cable installer like Triad Network Systems for their help are endless.
+The reasons why Greensboro, NC businesses from around the Piedmont Triad are increasingly reaching out to a fiberoptic cabling installer like Triad Network Systems for their help are endless.
 Some of the more notable reasons they're changing from copper to fiber optic technology include:

 Gaining Access to the High-Speed Fiber Optic Network